 What might some typical negligence claims involve?

-- Missed or mistaken diagnosis – the doctor or surgeon has incorrectly assessed or diagnosed your condition.
+- Missed or mistaken diagnosis – the doctor or surgeon has incorrectly assessed or diagnosed your condition for example; missing signs of cancer.
 Not only can this result in your original issue failing to be addressed but receiving incorrect treatment could cause new health problems.
 Not all misdiagnosis will mean a doctor will have been negligent.
 If a patient withholds vital information that would have made the diagnosis correct this would not be seen as medical negligence, for example.

 - Surgical negligence – Surgical negligence can occur for a number of reasons.
 For instance, you may have had surgery performed on you unnecessarily.
 You may also have had the right surgery, but a mistake during the procedure led to you being injured.